skjolber/async-stax-utils/README.md

 	}
 }
 ```
 for end-of-stream logic.
-Wrap `OutputStream` and/or `InputStream` instances using
+Take a `StreamProcessor` and create a passthrough `OutputStream` and/or `InputStream` using

 ```java
 OutputStream dos = new DelegateOutputStream(out, streamProcessor, callback);